 How to Partition Hard Disk with MiniTool Partition Wizard

-MiniTool Partition Wizard Free Edition is a well-known partition magic, you can create partition, format partition, move/resize partition flexibly and perform some operations that Disk Management does't support like check file system, migrate OS to HD/SSD, convert FAT to NTFS, copy disk, wipe disk, convert MBR to GPT without data loss, etc.
+MiniTool Partition Wizard Free Edition is a well-known partition magic, you can create partition, format partition, move/resize partition flexibly and perform some operations that Disk Management doesn't support like check file system, migrate OS to HD/SSD, convert FAT to NTFS, copy disk, wipe disk, convert MBR to GPT without data loss, etc.

 With MiniTool Partition Wizard Free Edition, you can change Windows Vista, Windows XP, Windows 7, Windows 8 and Windows 10 partition size at ease.
 Now let’s see how to use this partitioning software.